TurboGears/tg2docs/docs/misc.rst

 .. todo:: make sure to explain how to use "paster --daemon"

 .. todo:: add in notes regarding how to use repoze.who's user_checker

+.. todo:: add reference to EggBasket for packing/deployment with a private PyPI